 - 1. Explain the words of Luke 1:54-55, applying them to God's people at the time of Mary and to God's people of today. - 2.
 Consider the verbs recorded in Luke 2:16-20, describing the actions of the shepherds.
 How are these same actions repeated by those who have otherwise come to know the Savior through the working of the Holy Spirit? - 3.
-Through the power of Almighty God through Christ Jesus the disciples caught so many fish that their boat began to sink.
-And this after having fished all night.
-Jesus then commissioned His disciples with the promise that from now on they would catch men.
-What does the miracle of the catch of fish teach us about who really bring in the "catch of people" when God's Word is shared? - 4.
-What does the description of the new life Jesus provides in Luke 6:20-49 teach us about the qualities of the God who empowers us to such as life through the working of the Holy Spirit?
+Matthew and Luke have two very different presentations of Jesus' Baptism.
+In Matthew 3:14, John stops to discuss why Jesus should or should not be baptized.
+Jesus points out it is part of God's righteous salvation plan.
+In Luke 3:21, there is no such discussion-when John is baptizing all the people, Jesus is also baptized.
+What different reaction do you have to each of these approaches?